cwgoes/pluranimity.org/_posts/2019-02-25-comparative-advantages-distributed-ledgers.md

 #### Comparative Advantages

-we must subsidize the prediction markets, and this could provide a way to do so - substantial part of payment
+we must subsidize the prediction markets, and this could provide a way to do so - substantial part of payment to prediction markets

 why dlt?

 - automatic contract creation & enforcement
-- separation of measurement and of computation - one measurement protocol can serve all needs
+- separation of measurement and of computation - one measurement protocol can serve all needs, scales better
+- consumers can create bespoke contracts more easily

 relative to